Skip to content

 And as any dog owner will know, dogs don’t just shed hair, but they also rub up against furniture and walls, leaving behind oils and dirt.
 So we suggest using a pet-safe, non-toxic cleaner to wipe down surfaces, doors, and baseboards every week or two to prevent lingering smells.

 Finally, get your hands on some dog-safe essential oils and scents.
+Many essential oils are toxic to dogs and should be avoided, so always check that any product you use is specifically labeled as pet safe.
 Instead of traditional air fresheners, try and find dog-friendly essential oils for your diffusers, dog-safe candles and pet-friendly room sprays.
 That way, you know for sure these products are designed with your pup in mind.

 Conclusion